Skip to main navigation Skip to main content

 Learn more about karst.

 To request technical assistance or to file an environmental complaint please contact the Division of Water Regional Offices.
 The Regional Offices initiate incident responses and investigations to determine compliance with state and federal regulations.
-If the Regional Office determines that additional groundwater-related expertise is necessary, then they will refer the incident to the Groundwater Section.
+If the Regional Office determines that additional groundwater-related expertise is necessary, they will refer the incident to the Groundwater Section.

 Kentucky Energy and Environment Cabinet